-The MTR consultant will include its ratings of the project's results and brief descriptions of the associated achievements in a MTR Ratings & Achievement Summary Table in the Executive Summary of the MTR report.
+The MTR team will include its ratings of the project's results and brief descriptions of the associated achievements in a MTR Ratings & Achievement Summary Table in the Executive Summary of the MTR report.
 See Annex E for ratings scales.
 No rating on Project Strategy and no overall project rating is required.

-Alternatively, MTR conclusions may be integrated into the body of the report.
+&lt;sup>8 Alternatively, MTR conclusions may be integrated into the body of the report.

 Table.
-MTR Ratings & Achievement Summary Table for Market Transformation Through the Introduction of Energy Efficiency Standards and the Labeling of Appliances in South Africa
+MTR Ratings & Achievement Summary Table for Promoting Energy Efficiency in Commercial Buildings (PEECB) in Thailand